 “Do what I do then.
 My wife has a shop but she hands all the money she gets to me every day before bed.
 She wanted to work because her friends called her housewife while she stayed at home.
 She’s humble, respects me because I give her all she wants.”

 “What if my wife refuses to yield,” Clement asked feeling sorry for his friend’s poor wife.

 “She won’t refuse if you take very good care of her and her parents.

 “You know her parents are very rich.
 Richer than I am.”

 “It doesn’t matter.
-No one rejects money because they’re rich.
+No one rejects gifts because they’re rich.
 Buy her mother things like gold necklaces, she won’t say no to that.
 Fuel her father’s car once in a while.”

 “Why do you do that?”

 “Why do you take money from your wife?”

 “My friend, I want to be the man under my roof.
 You know, money makes women lose their heads, grow willfully taller than their men, and pushes them to disrespect whomever they’re supposed to respect.
 It makes them challenge everyone, call police at the slightest mistake, take people to court over a trifle….”